rwang5986/learngit/readme.txt

-test dev5 and accept on github creating a new branch is quick and simple. add update1 add a test and retrieve
+test dev5 and accept on github creating a new branch is quick and simple. add update1 add a test but not retrieve